CSCfi/csc-user-guide/docs/data/Allas/using_allas/a_commands.md

 ```text
 a-check job123/*
 ```
-The _a-check_ command compaters item names to be uploaded to the matching objects in Allas.
+The _a-check_ command compares the item names to be uploaded to the matching objects in Allas.
 The files or directories that don't have a target object Allas, are reported and stored to a file: missing_bucket-name_number.
 If some of the objects in the sample commands above would be missing, then a-check would list the missing files and directories in file `missing_job123_67889` (the number in the end is